-General
+General information

-The prosecution is required to give you (or your lawyer) a prosecution case statement setting out a summary of the facts alleged against you and other information relating to your trial.
-This must be provided to you 6 weeks before your arraignment in the Supreme or District Court.
+The prosecution is required to give you (or your lawyer) a Prosecution Case Statement setting out a summary of the facts alleged against you and other information relating to your trial.
+This must be provided to you 6 weeks before your arraignment in the Supreme Court or District Court.

-You are required to file in Court and give to the prosecution a defence case statement not more than 4 weeks after being given the prosecution case statement.
+You are required to file in Court and give to the prosecution a Defence Case Statement not more than 4 weeks after being given the Prosecution Case Statement.
+You can do this by filling out a Form 73 'Defence Case Statement' available on the CourtSA portal (website).

-A defence case statement must include:
+A Defence Case Statement must include:

-- (1) any facts and any elements of the offence set out in the prosecution case statement that you admit; and - (2) any witnesses that you want the prosecution to call (if the witnesses have provided a statement but are not amongst the list of witnesses the prosecution intends to call at trial); and - (3) an indication of whether you - · consent to any of the prosecution applications included in the prosecution case statement; - intend to introduce expert evidence or evidence of alibi (in which case you will also be required to comply with the requirement to give notice of your intention to introduce expert or alibi evidence see section 124 of the Criminal Procedure Act 1921); - agree with the prosecution estimate of the length of the prosecution case: - will apply for trial by judge alone; - require an interpreter (and if so, the language that the interpreter will be required to interpret); - intend to raise any of the following prior to trial - issues relating to joinder or severance; - issues relating to cross-admissibility of evidence; - challenges to the legality of any searches; - applications for stay of proceedings; - issues relating to chain of evidence or continuity of custody of exhibits; - points of law.
+- 1. any facts and any elements of the offence set out in the prosecution case statement that you admit; and - 2. any witnesses that you want the prosecution to call (if the witnesses have provided a statement but are not amongst the list of witnesses the prosecution intends to call at trial); and - 3. an indication of whether you - a. consent to any of the prosecution applications included in the prosecution case statement; - b. intend to introduce expert evidence or evidence of alibi (in which case you will also be required to comply with the requirement to give notice of your intention to introduce expert or alibi evidence - see section 124 of the Criminal Procedure Act 1921); - c. agree with the prosecution estimate of the length of the prosecution case; - d. will apply for trial by Judge alone; - e. require an interpreter (and if so, the language and/or dialect that the interpreter will be required to interpret); - f. intend to raise any of the following prior to trial - i. issues relating to joinder or severance; - ii. issues relating to cross-admissibility of evidence; - iii. challenges to the legality of any searches; - iv. applications for stay of proceedings; - v. issues relating to chain of evidence or continuity of custody of exhibits; - vi. points of law.